Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Numerical experiments

 \section{Numerical experiments}

-We test the performance of our algorithm on two example applications.
-In section~\ref{sec:Netflix}, we consider the Netflix Prize problem, which is often solved using rank minimization~\cite{Netflix:2006,Gross:2011,RechtRe:2011}.
-Using this problem, we compare and discuss advantages of regularization {\it formulations}, as opposed to algorithms; in particular we emphasize the advantages the~\eqref{BPDN} formulation from a modeling perspective.
+We test the performance of \black{LR-BPDN} on two example applications.
+In section~\ref{sec:Netflix}, we consider the Netflix Prize problem, which is often solved using rank minimization~\cite{Netflix:2006,Gross:2011,RechtRe:2011}. \black{Using MovieLens 1M, 10M, and Netflix 100M datasets, we compare and discuss advantages of different formulations, compare our solver against state of the art convex~\eqref{BPDN} solver SPG$\ell_1$, and report timing results.
+We show that the proposed algorithm is orders of magnitude faster than the best convex~\eqref{BPDN} solver. }

-In section~\ref{sec:Seismic}, we apply the proposed methods and extensions to seismic trace interpolation, a key application in exploration geophysics~\cite{Sacci1998}, where rank regularization approaches have recently been successfully used~\cite{oropeza:V25}.
-We compare with classic SVD-based approaches for~\eqref{BPDN} formulation in section~\ref{sec:ClassicComparison}, show results for robust completion in section~\ref{sec:RobustCompletion}, and present results for the weighted extension in section~\ref{sec:Reweighting}.
+In section~\ref{sec:Seismic}, we apply the proposed methods and extensions to seismic trace interpolation, a key application in exploration geophysics~\cite{Sacci1998}, where rank regularization approaches have recently been used successfully~\cite{oropeza:V25}.
+In section~\ref{sec:ClassicComparison}, \black{we include an additional comparison of LR-BPDN with classic SPG$\ell_1$ as well as with TFOCS~\cite{TFOCS} for small matrix completion and seismic data interpolation problems}. \black{Then, using real data collected from the Gulf of Suez, we show results for robust completion in section~\ref{sec:RobustCompletion}, and present results for the weighted extension in section~\ref{sec:Reweighting}.}